kyleskrinak/jekyll-blog/_posts/2022-04-07-code-presentation.md

 ---

-* Code+ team assigns five students to project
+* Code+ administrators assigns five students to project
 * We discuss project, training, and software requirements  <!-- .element: class="fragment" -->
   * Lando for development.
   * Identify common means for collaboration.